 NXT Polyurethane (Trivex):

-Trivex is super-lightweight and has top-notch visibility, but is expensive.
+Trivex is extremely lightweight and has excellent visibility, but it is also quite costly.

 What are the types of Safety Goggles?